Antikillerbm/Dialogflow-to-mqtt/README.md

 * `firebase functions:config:set mqtt.server.password=password`
 * `firebase functions:config:set access.api_key=secretapikey`

-You should generate a unique access.api_key, which will be used later to execute the function.
+You should generate a unique access.api_key, then add it to dialogflow fulfillment as header "api_key"

 ### Deploy